+\paragraph{Comparison with linear interpolation.} For a single face--to--prototype transition, linear interpolation in the 512-dimensional latent space produces very similar results, indicating that the autoencoder space is already locally Euclidean along this direction.
+We therefore consider a stronger baseline: linear interpolation from the initial face to the \emph{mean} of the target cluster (the same female-faces cluster used above).
-Linear interpolation moves straight toward the cluster barycenter, effectively averaging all facial features in the group.
-This produces increasingly blurred and identity-agnostic faces as interpolation progresses.

-Informed MUSIC, instead, follows a piecewise-smooth trajectory guided by actual prototypes.
-The path bends across Voronoi regions, but every intermediate point remains close to a real face embedding, preserving essential structure and identity characteristics until later in the transition.
+This comparison isolates two different mechanisms.
+Linear interpolation moves straight toward the cluster barycenter, effectively averaging all facial features and producing increasingly blurred, identity-agnostic faces.
+Informed MUSIC instead follows a piecewise-smooth trajectory guided by actual prototypes; every intermediate point remains close to a real face embedding, preserving structure and identity.

-Figure~\ref{fig:cluster_transition_MUSIC_vs_linear_images} illustrates these effects visually.
-Although both paths start from the same validation image and aim toward the same semantic target, the linear interpolation collapses rapidly into a blurry, homogenized representation dominated by the mean appearance of the cluster.
-By contrast, the MUSIC trajectory produces sharper and more realistic intermediate faces, with the original identity clearly preserved deep into the sequence.
-Only near convergence do the characteristic attributes of the target cluster become dominant.
+Figure~\ref{fig:cluster_transition_MUSIC_vs_linear_images} illustrates these effects: the linear path collapses rapidly into a blurry representation, while MUSIC produces sharper, more realistic intermediate faces with the original identity preserved deep into the sequence.
+The accompanying metric plots (Fig.~\ref{fig:cluster_transition_MUSIC_vs_linear_metrics}) confirm this quantitatively.

-These qualitative differences are reflected quantitatively in the two accompanying metric plots (Fig.~\ref{fig:cluster_transition_MUSIC_vs_linear_metrics}).
-The left panel reports the mean Euclidean distance between the latent point and the target cluster.